jhlywa/chess.js/README.md

 ### .remove(square)

 Remove and return the piece on _square_.
+Returns `undefined` if the square is already empty.

 ```ts
 chess.clear()